simplycycling/mk-docs/docs/documentation/aws.md

     aws ec2 describe-instances --query 'Reservations[].Instances[].[InstanceId, State.Name, Placement.AvailabilityZone, Tags]'

+And this is just convenient, if you need to create a new key.

+    aws ec2 create-key-pair --key-name MyKeyPair --query 'KeyMaterial' --output text > MyKeyPair.pem

 Most of these commands will give you carpal tunnel syndrome if you type them out, regularly, so I'd recommend aliasing them.